|

 transmission of vital nerve impulses traveling throughout your body.

-Very much like a kink can disrupt or stop the flow of water through
+This is very much like a kink disrupting or stopping the flow of water through

 a garden hose.